This year at the Aurora Awards, Tanya Huff was inducted into the Hall of Fame. This is the statue that will have her name on it.

 Now all that was stressful but awesome.
 Unfortunately, all 4 of us came down with a cold just before the convention.
 So doing a convention with a 3 year old and a baby while being sick was… exhausting.

 Despite all of us being exhausted, we decided we needed to go to the Aurora awards banquet (we were both nominated but didn’t expect to win).
-Keladry wanted to dress up and we were just too darn tired so we didn’t.
+Dragon wanted to dress up and we were just too darn tired so we didn’t.
 We were the schlumps in t-shirts and jeans but we had a great time.

-On the Sunday I had a reading and took Keladry to ensure I had an audience.
+On the Sunday I had a reading and took Dragon to ensure I had an audience.
 To my surprise, there were three other people.
 At least one of which was there to hear me read.
 Yay, I have a fan!
 Thanks S!

 Doing conventions with kids isn’t easy, but what makes it infinitely better is doing it with people who love them and like to entertain them.
 S. M. Carrière being the godmother spends a lot of time helping us at almost every con.
 Nathan of Renaissance was amazing despite being busy 99% of the con.
-Heather Chambers was absolutely fantastic with Keladry.
+Heather Chambers was absolutely fantastic with Dragon.
 She drew with her, played, and spent lots of time laughing.

 There are more people that helped then I can name.